Youth Voice and Leadership

 Lights On! is a great opportunity to let youth express their views on afterschool.

-Give kids and parents the floor at your event.
-Invite young people and parents to speak publicly about their views on afterschool, learning, education and other related issues.
-Invite your mayor, school board members or city council members to come and listen to what kids and parents have to say.
+- During your Lights On! program, give young people a time to speak publicly to policymakers about their views on afterschool, learning, education and other related issues.
+Invite your mayor, school board members or city council members to come to your afterschool program to listen to what kids have to say.

-Decorate light bulb art.
-Our ready-to-go artwork is a colorful way to deliver a message about afterschool.
-If you're located near a Congressional district office, arrange for your students to deliver the artwork and meet with the Member of Congress or staff.
-Or, make a project out of sending a package of artwork.
-The Congressional office will likely respond with a letter back to your program: use that as a second learning opportunity to discuss the role of elected officials.
+- Have youth decorate light bulbs.
+If you are near a Congressional District Office, arrange for them to deliver the artwork themselves and meet with the Member or staff.
+If the offices are far away, work with students to make a project out of sending the box of artwork.
+The Congressional office should respond with a letter back to your program.
+Use that as a second learning opportunity to discuss the role of elected officials.

-Youth voices in the paper.
-Work with the local newspaper to publish op-eds by kids that focus on their views of afterschool and learning, like how, when, or where they have fun learning.
+- Work with the local newspaper to have them publish op-eds by kids that focus on kids views of afterschool and learning, how/when/where they have fun learning.

-Go visit policy makers.
-Take youth to visit the mayor, city council members, school board members, state legislators, the governor and/or Members of Congress.
-Work with students ahead of time to set up the meetings and develop a list of talking points.
-Notify the press ahead of time so that they can cover the story of local young people being their own best advocates on learning and education.
+- Organize a group of kids to go visit policymakers in your community.
+This could include the mayor, city council members, school board members, state legislators, the governor, and members of Congress.
+Work with the young people ahead of time to set up the meetings and develop a list of talking points for the meetings.
+Notify the press ahead of time so that they can cover the story of young people being their own best advocates on learning and education.

-Work with young people to request a hearing on afterschool and education in your state legislative body.
-Ask the education committee to hold a special hearing at which kids testify about the benefits they receive from afterschool programs and how afterschool helps engage them in learning.
+- Work with young people to request a hearing on afterschool and education in your state legislative body.
+Ask the education committee to hold a special hearing where kids testify about the benefits they receive from afterschool programs, and how afterschool helps engage them in learning.